xxbiohazrdxx/gunsmith/README.md

 Valid settings are:
 `show_armor` - Sets whether the Gunsmith will respond and display armor, in addition to weapons.
 Accepts values `true` or `false`.
 Defaults to `true`.

-`allow_admin_config` - Sets whether the Gunsmith will allow anyone who is a Slack admit to access the configure commands.
+`allow_admin_config` - Sets whether the Gunsmith will allow anyone who is a Slack admin to access the configure commands.
 Accepts values `true` or `false`.
 Defaults to `true`.

 `owner_id` - Sets the owner of the Gunsmith (That's you!).
 The owner is always able to configure the bot, even if `allow_admin_config` is set to `false`.
 Accepts any string as a value.
 Defaults to empty.

-`default_platform` - Sets the default gaming platform for your Slack.
+`default_platform` - Sets the default gaming platform for your Slack workspace.
 Useful if all of most users are on one platform.
 Accepts `xbox`, `playstation`, or `pc` as a value.
 Defaults to empty.

 `longform_output` - Sets whether the Gunsmith will output all useful weapon perks (`true`), or only activated weapon perks (`false`).
 Accepts values `true` or `false`.
 Defaults to `true`.